Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.MessageId

-A unique id for the current message.
+A unique ID for the current message.
 The value can be manipulated, when dispatching a message, using a [transport mutator](/nservicebus/pipeline/message-mutators.md).

 ### NServiceBus.CorrelationId